VictoriaDechamps/dsci510_fall2025_final_project/README.md

-# What Makes a Song Popular?
+# Intro: What Makes a Song Popular?
-Analyzing audio features and music video performance.
+Analyzing audio features (such as Danceability, Acousticness, Liveness, etc) and music video performance to determine patterns in popular songs.

 # Data sources